foxide123/dashcruisedev-cloudflare/README.md

 To test the production code before commiting changes:
 **npm run preview**
-open: localhost:8788 to see the result
-^ The above command will run the Cloudflare Pages & Workers build and start the server.
+open: localhost:8788 or localhost:8787 to see the result ^ The above command will run the Cloudflare Workers build and start the server.
 It will output ESlint errors if there are any present.
 Fix them before commiting changes